 Pain relief is one of the top medical benefits of THC, and I'll tell you why…

-Studies show that THC activates pathways in the central nervous system that block pain signals from being sent to the brain.
+Studies show that the cannabis compound activates pathways in the central nervous system that block pain signals from being sent to the brain.

 “A low dose of delta-9-tetrahydrocannabinol provided statistically significant 30% reductions in pain intensity when compared to placebo.”

-While clinical research continues to be restricted due to cannabis’s regretful status as a schedule one controlled substance – it is clear that a positive correlation exists between THC and pain relief.
+While clinical research continues to be restricted due to cannabis’s regretful status as a schedule I controlled substance – it is clear that a positive correlation exists between THC and pain relief.

 #2.)
 Eases Nausea & Vomiting

-Did you know that a FDA-approved THC pill (Marinol) for treating nausea and vomiting in cancer patients has been around since the 1980s?
+Did you know that an FDA-approved THC pill (Marinol) for treating nausea and vomiting in cancer patients has been around since the 1980s?